terrorizer1980/litmus/litmus-concepts.md

 There are as many ways to aqcuire access to test systems as there are kinds of test systems.
 By default, Litmus calls out to a provisioner task to provision or tear down systems on demand.
-In the `puppetlabs-provision` module, we ship a number of commonly needed provisioners for docker (with SSH), docker_exp (using bolt's docker transport), vagrant (for local VMs) and the private cloud APIs [VMpooler](https://github.com/puppetlabs/vmpooler) and [ABS](https://github.com/puppetlabs/always-be-scheduling).
+In the `puppetlabs-provision` module, we ship a number of commonly needed provisioners for docker (with SSH), docker_exp (using bolt's docker transport), vagrant (for local VMs) and the private cloud APIs [VMpooler](https://github.com/puppetlabs/vmpooler) and the puppet-private [ABS](https://github.com/puppetlabs/always-be-scheduling).

 Since Litmus 0.18 the rake tasks also allow calling arbitrary tasks outside the `provision` module to provision test systems.
 [Daniel's terraform demo](https://youtu.be/8BMo9DcZ4-Q) shows one application of this.

 The provision task will allocate/provision/start VMs or containers of the requested platforms and add them to the inventory file.

-Through the use of the inventory file Litmus can also consume arbitrary other systems by users supplying their own inventory, independently of Litmus' provision capabilities.
+Through the use of the inventory file Litmus can also consume arbitrary other systems by users supplying their own data, independently of Litmus' provision capabilities.

 ### Alternatives